Envelope Accordion Album

 How to Make an Envelope Accordion Album:

-• First, seal all the envelopes up.
+• First, choose envelopes to suit what you want to store in them then seal all the envelopes up.

 • Now stack the envelopes together and start adhering them to each other by placing a single row of double sided tape down the middle of one, then sticking it to the middle of another.